wp-graphql/wp-graphql-woocommerce/docs/using-customer-data-and-mutations.md

 - **Account Details**: This page will display a form for updating the user's `firstName`, `lastName`, `displayName`, `email`, and `password`.
 Upon form submission, the `updateCustomer` mutation will be executed to save the changes on the server.
 - **Logout**: Clicking this link will delete the user's credentials and return them to the login page.

-The next section will just right into defining this individual components while never really turning upon the application root.
-This is because you, the developer, actually have a lot of wiggle room when it comes to routing and application structure the only requirement is that all this component when used are wrapped by the same `SessionProvider` instance.
+The next section will just jump right into defining the individual components while never really turning upon the application root.
+This is because you, the developer, actually have a lot of wiggle room when it comes to routing and application structure.
+The only requirement is that all the component used are wrapped by the same `SessionProvider` instance.

 ## Login Page